 Types of Judging

-Workmanship judging is a close examination of costume and/or props, inspecting construction and detail work.
+Close examination of costume and/or props, inspecting construction and detail work.
 This judging is optional; you can also opt to have just one part of the costume judged.
+Workmanship Judging takes place in the Masquerade Green Room beginning at 7:00pm on Saturday night.

 How does the costume work on stage?
 Is the presentation appropriate to the character(s)?
 Does the entrant stay on stage too long—or not long enough?
 How does the audience react to the entrant?
 All these questions come into play.
-Presentation judging takes place on the stage in Program A starting Saturday night.
+Presentation judging takes place on the stage in Program A starting Saturday night at 8:30pm.

 The following items we encourage you to pay attention to, to enhance your experience (and the audience’s) in the Masquerade: